gabeclass/PUbootcamp2019/README.md

 Lunch and coffee breaks will be provided daily.

 **Registration**: Open to all members of the Princeton community.
-Seating is limited so advanced registration is required.   **Attending the entire bootcamp is recommended, but participants must register "a la carte" for each individual session they would like to attend.**
+Seating is limited so advanced registration is required.   **Attending the entire bootcamp is recommended, but participants may register "a la carte" for each individual session they would like to attend.**

 **Requirements**: Because of the hands on nature of the sessions, **each participant should bring a laptop and power supply each day**.
 Prior to the bootcamp, all participants should **obtain an account on the Adroit cluster** ([register here](forms.rc.princeton.edu/registration/?q=adroit)) and **have an ssh client and Xserver installed and *tested* on their laptops prior to the bootcamp** ([MacOSX, Windows, and Linux instructions](https://princetonuniversity.github.io/PUbootcamp/ssh-instructions)).